 Music is firmly embedded into everyday life at Captain Webb.
 We deliver a clear and comprehensive scheme of work in line with the National Curriculum through Charanga.

-Music is taught for 45 minutes weekly.
-By utilising Charanga as our starting point and making it our own, we ensure knowledge and skills are progressive from the age of 2 to the age of 11.
-Charanga includes many examples of music styles and genres from different times and places.
+Music is taught for one hour weekly.
+Music lessons in both Key Stage 1 and Key Stage 2 are taught by Telford and Wrekin Music and EYFS have music sessions delivered by Music Minors.
+Utilising specialist teachers ensures knowledge and skills are progressive from the age of 2 to the age of 11 as well as giving our children the opportunity to experience learning instruments from experienced tutors.
+This also ensures that children receive high quality music provision and that teachers receive valuable, regular CPD.
+T&W Music follow Charanga which includes many examples of music styles and genres from different times and places.
 These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.
 In doing so children gain an understanding into different methods of creating notes, as well as how to read basic music notation.
 They also learn to compose focussing on different dimensions of music, which in turn feeds their understanding when playing or appraising music.

-Our music curriculum is enhanced in Key Stage 2 by instrument lessons that are taught by experienced music tutors from Telford and Wrekin Music.
-This ensures that children receive high quality music provision and that teachers receive valuable, regular CPD.
 Weekly music lessons are just the start here at Captain Webb.
 Singing and music underpin everything that we do which is currently being evidenced in our Artsmark journey.
 One of our popular extra-curricular clubs is our Key Stage 2 Young Voices Group where we make community links and sing at our local Dawley Christmas Light Switch On.
 We also perform in homes for the elderly which both the children and adults thoroughly enjoy.
 Our extra-curricular clubs and 'Composer/artist of the Week' enhance our cultural capital and children hear music from Beethoven right through to Destiny's Child.
 Singing is also embedded in our weekly singing assemblies and we are proud to say we are a Sing Up school that supports children in finding their voices.